StuartRiffle/ragtag-tiger/README.md

 To minimize overhead, try to either submit all your queries in one run, or leave a window open with the program idling in chat mode for ad-hoc use.

-Be aware that there are multiple chat "modes", and the default mode does not generate the same output as a batched query.
+Be aware that there are multiple chat "modes", and the default mode may not generate the same output as a batched query.
 For query-style responses, type `/mode tree` at the chat prompt.